Engineering

 Architect Salary Overview

-The Architect is a sought-after profession in the United States with a median annual salary of $93,310.
-Compensation typically ranges from $52,800 for entry-level positions to $151,600 for experienced professionals in high-demand markets.
+The Architect is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $93,310, compensation for this position ranges from $52,800 at the entry level to $151,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Architect in the US earns between $52,800 and $151,600 per year, with a median of $93,310.